nkongenelly/FastApi-ReactJS/README.md

 ====================
 1.
 2.
-3. To run the server - uvicorn main:app --reload
+3. To run the server python api.py